 The 10 Best Kid's Trampolines

-This wiki has been updated 33 times since it was first published in May of 2016.
+This wiki has been updated 38 times since it was first published in May of 2016.
 Trampolines offer a great way for toddlers and children to expend their energy, and they help build strength and coordination, too.
 We've selected models that sit close to the ground and have features such as handlebars and enclosure nets to keep boys and girls safe.
 However, even if these selections are rated as suitable for little ones, adults should always supervise their use.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 Editor's Notes